flipsewtf/Tumblr-basecode/README.md

 ## Credits
 In this basecode I've used the following resources:

+**For displaying tumblr photosets npf:**
 + [@eggdesign](https://egg.design)'s [reverse compatible template](https://github.com/cornetespoir/npf-theme-base/blob/main/reverse-compatible-template.html)
 + [@eossa](https://eossa.studio)'s [reverse compatible template add-on](https://codepen.io/juliasteiwer/pen/yLGvKjV) *(if you have more than one photoset in a post, wrap photosets in divs)*

+**For displaying tumblr photosets legacy:**
 + [@Spacetchi](https://spacetchi.tumblr.com)'s [5ppi Flexible (legacy) Photoset](https://github.com/Spacetchi/tumblr-flexible-photoset/tree/master)

+**Other**
 + [Phosphor Icons](https://phosphoricons.com)
 + Tooltips by [Tippy.js](https://atomiks.github.io/tippyjs)
 + Dark mode by me [@mournstera](https://mournstera.tumblr.com) *(a modified version of [this plugin](https://mournstera.tumblr.com/plugins/darkmode))*
 + Custom like and reblog button, modified vesion of [this](https://stackoverflow.com/questions/21708662/customise-tumblrs-new-like-button-iframe-likebutton/21715659#21715659)

+> [!IMPORTANT]
+> It's vital for me to appreciate @eggdesign and @Spacetchi's work. without it, a jQuery-free theme wouldn't be possible!

-## Notes
+## Comments

 I've tried to include different kinds of JavaScript snippets such as a slide-down toggle menu, hide tumblr controls behind an icon, an update tab, tags on click, a dark mode toggle and shorten notecount, etc.

-This basecode utilizes CSS Variables, (especially for the dark/light mode toggles, and it's also just easier in the long run) as well as Tippy.js for the tooltips.
+This basecode utilizes [CSS Variables](https://www.w3schools.com/css/css3_variables.asp), (especially for the dark/light mode, and it's also just easier in the long run because it saves time), as well as Tippy.js for the tooltips.

 Phosphor Icons has been initialized just as an icon example (especially for custom like and reblog icons).